 At CDT, students work under close supervision and perform tasks ranging from data input and collection, to desktop support and customer service.
 Our students gain valuable experience and insight into how state government works, ultimately making them more competitive for careers in their field of study.

 How Can I Find and Apply for a Position?

 Interested students may apply for CDT “Student” positions without taking an examination.
-To get started, create an account with LaunchPath, where you will be guided on building a user profile.
+To get started, create a CalCareer account, where you will be guided on creating your State application.
 To search for available Student positions, visit CDT Job Openings.

 Minimum Qualifications to Apply